-- Peak flow exam—blowing quickly and forcefully into a special instrument that measures your output of air
+- Peak flow exam — you'll blow quickly and forcefully into a special instrument that measures your output of air

-- Pulmonary function tests (PFTs)—breathing into a machine that records information about the function of your lungs
+- Pulmonary function testing (PFTs) — you'll breathe into a machine that records information about the function of your lungs

-- Bronchoprovocation testing — your doctor will look at lung function after you're exposed to methacholine to stimulate asthma; can help to confirm asthma in unclear cases
+- Bronchoprovocation testing — your doctor will look at lung function after you're exposed to methacholine to stimulate asthma; it can help to confirm asthma in unclear cases

-- Exhaled nitric oxide (a marker of airway inflammation)—to help monitor asthma control
+- Exhaled nitric oxide (a marker of airway inflammation) — this helps monitor asthma control

 Your doctor may also do some allergy tests.
 The test will help determine if allergies are causing symptoms.
 The test may include skin pricks or blood tests.